Calbabreaker/yacpm/README.md

 putting it all into a directory named the package name in the `yacpkgs` directory.

-You can also include or disinclude other folders (array or string) to be fetched (in gitignore syntax):
+You can also include or disinclude other folders (as an array) to be fetched (in gitignore syntax):

 ```json